-49. Ecological Value and Biodiversity - The proposed housing site presently consists mainly of rough grassland and scrub.
+- 61. The Arboricultural Impact Assessment has concluded: "Provided the recommendations in this report are followed, the arboricultural impact of the development of this site is considered to be acceptable." - 62.
+Ecological Value and Biodiversity The proposed housing site presently consists mainly of rough grassland and scrub.
 Consequently it has the potential to support a range of wildlife including nesting birds.
 Any planning application will need to be supported by a sufficient ecological survey in order to identify any issues that will need to be addressed through a mitigation plan.
-The extent and development positioning of within this site needs to incorporate landscape buffers which also offer the potential to operate as ecological corridors.
+The extent and positioning of development within this site needs to incorporate landscape buffers which also offer the potential to operate as ecological corridors.
 The proposed site also contains mature trees and hedgerows which are also a BAP Priority Habitat.
-The grassland and hedgerows also contribute to secondary habitat connectivity and should retained wherever possible, these can contribute to green infrastructure and ecological corridors.
+The grassland hedgerows contribute to and secondary habitat connectivity and should be retained wherever possible, these can contribute to green infrastructure and ecological corridors.